LadyCaldlow/LadyCaldlow.github.io/content/thm/Dreaming.md

 You can click on `admin` and try to login.
 ![image](https://github.com/LadyCaldlow/LadyCaldlow.github.io/assets/162819648/65208f88-774e-4121-8149-41a68c81d2c0)

-Before rushing to bruteforce, you could try common passwords to see if they would work.
+Before rushing to bruteforce using a wordlist, you could try common passwords to see if they would work.
 Surprisingly, **password** works.

 ## Initial Foothold